Tracque/PLD-Wrapper/README.md

 Once the GUI integration has been completed, if you run the version with the GUI, you will need to give your inputs in the input fields provided.

 Note: PLD-Wrapper.py limits its use of system resources, in an attempt not to fry your machine.
 If you are running PLD-Wrapper in a subsystem, or a VM, it will similarly attempt not to use all of the subsystem/VM resources.
-Make sure you
+Make sure you account for this when allocating resources to such a subsystem or VM.

 ## Acknowledgements